aarextiaokhiao/AarOS/README.md

 * \\* - Start of string literal.
 * *\\ - End of string literal.
 Same as " did.
 * A - Pop the next cell and add with the current cell.
-* M - Pop the next cell and subtract with the current cell.
+* M - Pop the next cell and subtract by it from the current cell.
 * P - Pop the next cell and multiply with the current cell.
 * D - Pop the next cell and divide by it from the current cell.
+Doesn't work if the next cell is 0.
 * / - Pop the next cell and modulus by it from the current cell.
+Doesn't work if the next cell is 0.
 * S - Skip a next command.
 * I - If the current cell is not 0, then skip a next command.
 * . - Input to the cell from a character.